appductionstudios/digitalocean_parse/README.md

 ## Mailgun Params ##

-These params only work when *parse-server-mailgun* is chosen as the email adapter.
+The *MAILGUN_* params only work when *parse-server-mailgun* is chosen as the email adapter.

 **MAILGUN_PASSWORD_RESET_SUBJECT**